-This three-year project will train archaeologists from six countries in the use of an open-source aerial recording methodology, designed for conflict zones and other areas where access to the ground is restricted.
+This three-year project will train archaeologists from seven countries in the use of an open-source aerial recording methodology, designed for conflict zones and other areas where access to the ground is restricted.

 Archaeologists from Egypt, Jordan, Lebanon, Iraq, Libya, Occupied Palestinian Territories and Tunisia will be trained in the use of the EAMENA database, with the overall aim of enabling heritage professionals to better identify and assess threats to cultural heritage which has not yet been recorded.

 Protecting heritage in the MENA region